 Although as far as I recalled I’d never seen a sugar beet before, I knew that Oregon’s Willamette Valley, where I lived, produced most of the country’s sugar beet seed.
 Beta vulgaris is biennial, but the climate here allows the production of seed in just a year.
 Farmers plant sugar-beet seed in late summer or early fall, and the cool winter causes the plant to “vernalize,” or switch from vegetative to reproductive mode.
 When warm weather returns, the plant bolts, and the seeds are harvested.
 Some of them naturally end up on the ground.
 I suspected that the soil I’d bought had come from a former sugar-beet field.
 A Web search for photos of sugar beets confirmed my suspicion.

 While still in the earth, the sugar beet plant looks much like chard, and also like a growing table beet, because these three are all variants of the same species, Beta vulgaris.
-(That chard and beets of all sorts are the same species, and that this species prefers to reproduce through cross- rather than self-pollination, explains why organic chard and beet farmers feel so seriously threatened by the effort to introduce Roundup Ready sugar-beet production to the Willamette Valley.
-Countries such as Japan, Korea, and the European states won’t allow the importation of foods that may have been contaminated with engineered genes.)
+(That chard and beets of all sorts are the same species, and that this species prefers to reproduce through cross- rather than self-pollination, explains why organic chard and regular beet farmers feel so seriously threatened by the effort to introduce Roundup Ready sugar-beet production.)
 Native to Europe, Beta vulgaris has been cultivated since prehistoric times as food for humans and livestock.
 The ancient Romans were apparently the first to use the roots, which were small, narrow, and either white or black, in addition to the greens.
 By 1596, when the horticulturalist John Gerard grew beetroots in England, anonymous gardeners had developed red “Roman” beets as big as carrots; apparently none were yet round.